v-sbradley/bacx-pr/topics/merge-conflicts.md

 manager: renwe
 ---

-# Merging conflicts
+# Merging Conflicts can be difficult

-Get detailed content analytics and understand data about most-used phrases, their volume, sources of these conversations, and sentiment.
+In master, the content says this.

 In go to **Analytics** > **Conversations** to access the conversations page.